mong8se/buffish.nvim/Readme.md

 3. `q` to close without switching
 4. `s` to open that buffer in a split either horizontally or vertically, depending on how much space you have
+5. `-` to go to the directory containing the file
-5. `a `to assigned a shortcut to this buffer (next key you type will be shortcut)
+6. `a `to assigned a shortcut to this buffer (next key you type will be shortcut)
-6. `r `to remove the shortcut from that buffer
+7. `r `to remove the shortcut from that buffer

 Also the line contains the full path so you can also `yy` to get the full path to the file, or use visual mode and yank a portion the normal